The Seven Year Itch

 I’m still married to drinks and there are no plan to stop writing about them, but it’s time to expand my voice with a secondary topic.
 So who is my writing mistress you ask?
 Well, her name is Yokel and she’s a farm girl.

-Don't look so surprised, writing about where food comes from, and the future of food, isn't that different from writing about drinks.
-In fact, it falls into the "Food & Drink" category where I already write.
+Don’t look so surprised, writing about where food comes from, and the future of food, isn’t that different from writing about drinks.
+In fact, it falls into the "Food and Drink" category where I already write.
 I know for a fact that many of you openly discuss food.
 Yes, I creep you on Facebook and Twitter.

 Food is a very interesting topic and writing about farming, GMOs, organic produce and pesticides can put my science background to good use.
 And I’m sure some of the information will work it’s way into Art of Drink, like the post on the Honey Phosphate.